By using this site, you agree to the Privacy Policy and Terms of Use.

 Immune and metabolic systems depend on mineral balance

 Zinc functions as the immune system’s primary activator, supporting protein synthesis, tissue repair, and immune cell regulation.
-The Nutrients study emphasizes that zinc deficiency compromises multiple immune pathways simultaneously.
+Zinc deficiency compromises multiple immune pathways simultaneously.

 Iodine serves as the metabolic throttle through thyroid hormone production, regulating growth, energy utilization, and brain development.
 Selenium works alongside iodine, providing antioxidant protection while activating thyroid hormones.
 These partnerships highlight why mineral assessment requires comprehensive evaluation rather than isolated testing.